PDLT-University-of-York/test-split-site/docs/ultra/documents.md

 !!! principle "Relevant [VLE site design principles](../ultra/site-design-principles.md)"

     - 3.7 Essential: Direct, descriptive links are given to open embedded content (eg. video, Padlet or Xerte objects) in full screen.
+    - 5.1 Recommended: Ensure that students can see and access module materials and content.

 !!!
 Warning